william-murphy/cs326-final-pi/docs/milestone2.md

  ## **Breakdown**
 - Ji: Worked on database/index.js and login/sign up/people js files
-- Dhruvi: created the required tables in our postgreSQL database on heroku app, worked on feed + recipe .js/.html files, the milestone2 markdown, random work here and there while with team-mates during zoom meetings.
+- Dhruvi: created the required tables in our postgreSQL database on heroku app, worked on feed + recipe .js/.html files, end-point structure, the milestone2 markdown, random work here and there while with team-mates during zoom meetings.
 - Will: Profile page backend and added functionality, added page to upload recipes and did backend, wrote some endpoints as well as some functions for database.js, worked on milestone2 documents

 ## **Heroku Application**